-SECTION 9.
-SELF-CORRECTION OF SIGNIFICANT OPERATIONAL FAILURES the last day of the second plan year following the plan year for which the failure occurred.
-However, in the case of a failure to satisfy the requirements of § 401(k)(3), 401(m)(2), or 401(m)(9), the correction period does not end until the last day of the second plan year following the plan year that includes the last day of the additional period for correction permitted under § 401(k)(8) or 401(m)(6).
+.02 Correction period.
+(1) End of correction period.
+The last day of the correction period for an Operational Failure is the last day of the second plan year following the plan year for which the failure occurred.
+However, in the case of a failure to satisfy the requirements of $\S 401(k)(3)$, 401(m)(2), or 401(m)(9), the correction period does not end until the last day of the second plan year following the plan year that includes the last day of the additional period for correction permitted under § 401(k)(8) or 401(m)(6).
 If a 403(b) Plan does not have a plan year, the plan year is deemed to be the calendar year for purposes of this subsection.